Pointwise estimates and exponential laws in metastable systems via coupling methods: Introduction

-In a way, this is reminiscent of the stochastic stability results of \cite{MS88}.
-It is straightforward to adjust the construction of \cite{LLP08} to the general context we consider here.
-But both (a) and (b) above would be lost, and it is not clear that such a coupling would work globally.
+In a~way, this is reminiscent of the stochastic stability results of \cite{MS88}.
+It is straightforward to adjust the construction of\vadjust{\goodbreak} \cite{LLP08} to the general context we consider here.
+But both (a) and (b) above would be lost, and it is not clear that such a~coupling would work globally.

-the $\s$-chain with a typical $\h$-chain each time when $\s_t$ enters $\cS^n (\un m (\h ))$.
-In the sequel we call this the \emph{basic coupling attempt}.
-Clearly, in view of a possible biased sampling, basic coupling attempts should be designed with care, which explains the relatively complicated construction in Subsection~\ref{section.2.2}.
-It is based on \cite{LLP08}, but we need to enlarge the probability space in order to achieve sufficient independence between decision making and properties of the eventually chosen $\eta$-path.
-In particular, the fact that $\s$-chain and $\h$-chain meet will not automatically imply coupling.
+Instead, our strategy is to use (\ref{intro.10}) and to keep trying to couple the $\s$-chain with a~typical $\h$-chain each time when $\s_t$ enters $\cS^n (\un m (\h))$.
+In the sequel, we call this the \textit{basic coupling attempt}.
+Clearly, in view of a~possible biased sampling, basic coupling attempts should be designed with care, which explains the relatively complicated construction in Section \ref{section.2.2}.
+It is based on~\cite{LLP08}, but we need to enlarge the probability space in order to achieve sufficient independence between decision making and properties of the eventually chosen $\eta$-path.
+In particular, the fact that $\s $-chain and $\h$-chain meet will not automatically imply coupling.

 A second and related problem that tends to arise in the situation that we are interested in is the breakdown of strict renewal properties.
-This is a well-known issue in the theory of continuous space Markov processes where methods such as Nummelin splitting \cite{nummel} were devised to prove ergodic theorem for the Harris recurrent chains.
-Here we would like to use renewal arguments e.g. to prove asymptotic exponentiallity of the law of $\t_B$.
+This is a~well-known issue in the theory of continuous space Markov processes where methods such as Nummelin splitting~\cite{nummel} were devised to prove ergodic theorem for the Harris recurrent chains.
+Here we would like to use renewal arguments, for example, to prove asymptotic exponentiallity of the law of~$\tau_B$.
 We will show that again coupling arguments can be used to solve such problems.